-Welcome to the 2016 Sonoma County Trails Challenge, an invitation to explore your Regional Parks and do something good for your body and mind!
+The Sonoma County Trails Challenge is an invitation to explore the Regional Parks and do something good for your body and mind!

 The Trails Challenge runs from June through September, when participants are invited to hike, run, bike or ride at least 5 trails featured in the free Trails Challenge guidebook.
 The guidebook includes park notes, trail ratings, turn-by-turn directions, maps, and suggestions for themed hikes, including an all-park challenge of more than 50 miles.